cweill/Sorted-Circular-Doubly-Linked-List/README.md

 _A sorted circular doubly linked list implementated in CoffeeScript._

 Made this since I couldn't find any other implementation of this datastructure in coffeescript or javascript.
-Features include the ability to _insert_, _delete_, and _print_ the contents of the list.
+Features include the ability to _insert_, _insertAll_, _remove_, _contains_, _find_, and _print_ the contents of the list.
+Simply overwrite the compare function to determine how you want your list sorted.

+In order to use the list insert the desired elements into the list.
+Next beginning from the _list.head_, _list.tail_, or _list.find datum_ node you can gracefully iterate through the circular list by accessing the node _prev_, _next_, and _datum_ attributes.

 Enjoy!